Bryson DeChambeau: Personal life

-Comments on the COVID-19 vaccine
+DeChambeau's father Jon was diagnosed with diabetes in the early 1990s, and suffered kidney failure due to the disease in 2014.
+Through Bryson's victory at the U.S. Amateur in 2015, Jon reconnected with a high school friend, Ron Bankofier, who donated a kidney to him in 2017.
+Jon was able to witness Bryson's first win on the PGA Tour a few months later, and his victory at the U.S. Open in 2020.
+Jon continued to struggle with diabetes after the kidney transplant, and died November 2022, aged 63.

 DeChambeau withdrew from the 2020 Summer Olympics after testing positive for COVID-19.
-When asked about it before the start of the WGC-FedEx St. Jude Invitational, DeChambeau said he wasn't vaccinated and "the vaccine doesn't necessarily prevent it from happening.
-I'm young enough, I'd rather give it [the vaccine] to people who need it.
+When asked about it before the start of the WGC-FedEx St. Jude Invitational, DeChambeau said he was not vaccinated and "the vaccine doesn't necessarily prevent it from happening.
+I'm young enough, I'd rather give [the vaccine] to people who need it.
 I don't need it.
 I'm a healthy, young individual that will continue to work on my health.
 I don't think taking the vaccine away from someone who needs it is a good thing.
 My dad is a perfect example.
-He got it [the vaccine] early on because he's a diabetic.
-People like that need to get it.
-My mom got it.
-I don't want to take away that ability".
-DeChambeau also added, "Now as time goes on, if it [the vaccine] is mainstream, really, really mainstream, then yeah".
+He got [the vaccine] early on because he's a diabetic.
+People like that need to get it".